Shatzii/AI-Academic-Stack/School/README.md

-# OpenEdTex - AI-Powered Educational Platform
+# OpenEdTex - Enterprise AI-Powered Educational Platform

-A comprehensive educational platform built with React, Django, and AI integration for modern learning experiences.
+A comprehensive, enterprise-ready educational platform built with React, Django, and AI integration for modern learning experiences.
+Fully compliant with GDPR, FERPA, and LFPDPPP regulations.

 ## 🚀 Features